 Should you apply to a grammar school?

 Do you have grammar schools locally?
 If so, might these be a way to avoid the uncertainty?
 A good result in the 11+ may guarantee a place.
-One slight problem there, of course, is having your child so confident and competent that they can shine on test day.
+Did you know that the 11+ exams are usually in September of Year 6?
+How might you help your child prepare so they are confident and competent by then?
 Do you really want to put them through hoops and under pressure for the next year, to help them secure that coveted place?
-Only you know your child and home well enough to answer that but, beware, the tests have been redesigned recently to avoid hot housing so any extra support that you get for them will need to be thorough and over a sustained period.
+Only you know your child and home well enough to answer that but, beware, tests are designed to be 'tutor-proof', so don't rely on cramming to get them through.
+They need thorough support over a sustained period.
 Hot housing and drilling is not the way!

 Can I afford private schooling?